LiveHelperChat/doc/docs/dashboard.md

 #### Required configuration

+Operator can see only operator from the departments he is assigned to **OR** he has `All departments` checked.

 In order to see online operators following conditions has to be satisfied

 You have to activate `List online operators.` in